brendel-group/mission_db/docs/restapi/README.md

 - POST Requests for tags
     - [POST Tag](http://localhost:8000/restapi/tags/create/) lets you create a new tag.
     - The id is optional so you can create a new tag using only a name
+    - The max length of the name is 42 characters
     - Example:
     ```json
     {